Community Events

 While these facilitated art discussions are designed for participants with early stage memory loss and their care partners, all are welcome.
 Look Again uses a combination of Visual Thinking Strategies and other facilitation techniques to support an engaging and accessible discussion.
 Prior registration not required.
 Email with questions.
 Click here for all of BIMA’s Creative Aging offerings.

-Gain a basic understanding of the neurobiology of stress and anxiety, and learn to help clients to develop practical, mindful skills to reduce stress reactions.
-Easy to learn stress reduction and mindfulness techniques will be discussed and practiced throughout the course.
 The Elder Education Institute from Sound Generations offers professional and community-based workshops on topics related to the special needs of our elders.
 Click here to learn more and to register.

 In-Person Offerings at Greenwood Senior Center